 To learn more about content management systems and the benefits of the WordPress CMS, see the tutorial below:

-WordPress themes improve the concept of a website template system further.
+WordPress themes expand the concept of a website templating system one step further.

-The WordPress theme system controls every aspect of your site’s design.
-It lets you add a “skin” over your site in a similar way that a website template system does but it also also gives you complete control over the management, appearance and customization of template options.
+A WP theme controls and unifies every aspect of your web site design.
+It lets you add a “skin” to your site similarly to what a template system does but also provides you with more control over the management and customization of all template options.